threefoldtechprojects/goldchain/specs/backend_integration.md

 ### Address Authorization
 ![Address authorization](Authorize_Addresses.svg)

+If the KYC system updates the  BCDB with KYC valid date, the extra call to the KYC system can be dropped.

 This is the logical flow.
 Technically it is more secure to put the process with the key for signing the authorization transaction on a seperate container that has no entrypoint from the outside.

  ## Weight Account system